 A customer segmentation model allows for the effective allocation of marketing resources and the maximisation of cross and up-selling opportunities.
 When a group of customers is sent an email that is specific to their needs, it’s easier for companies to send those customers special offers.

 Other benefits of customer segmentation include staying a step ahead of the competition and identifying new products that existing or potential customers could be interested in.

 Read more: The new kid on the block – Customer effort score.

 Many companies use the 80-20 rule, which can be applied to customer’s gross margins.
 This rule suggests that 20% of the customers are responsible for 80% of the profits.
 However, the 80-20 rule can be detrimental because internal cost is not one size fits all.

 It’s natural for companies to use more costs on certain customer segments than others.
 Fluctuating costs must be taken into consideration, otherwise you could end up spending too much to serve one customer segment over others.

 Customer profitability is not that simple; it requires you to track and determine exactly what resources within your company are consumed to serve a particular segment.
-At minimum, companies should allocate sales, marketing, and customer service costs to lift customer profitability to a new level of understanding.
+At a minimum, companies should allocate sales, marketing, and customer service costs to lift customer profitability to a new level of understanding.

 Another approach to understanding the value your customers provide is, “customer lifetime value” (CLV).
 CLV takes a different approach – customers are valued as assets.
 CLV recognises that the costs of attracting a customer represent an investment with a future income.
-Calculating CLV requires an understanding of customer retention rates, purchasing patterns and costs for each segment, then discounting the values to the present.
+Calculating CLV requires an understanding of customer retention rates, purchasing patterns, and costs for each segment, then discounting the values to the present.